- New document

 In fact, I usually leave the option to output an image directly to PDF even in Photoshop unused.
 For example, setting printer marks and creating traps is not possible here.
 These and other functions that are indispensable for a professional workflow can only be accessed in the corresponding export dialogs of Illustrator and InDesign.
 So I am not spared the small detour via the actual output programs even if I want to print the bare image content, for example as a poster without typo and illu.

-I only ever use the option of exporting a PDF directly from Photoshop when I want to quickly send a platform- and program-independent file version for viewing.
+I only ever use the option of exporting a PDF directly from Photoshop when I want to quickly send a platform- and program-independent file version for viewing and can’t fall back on a JPEG or PNG.
 PDFs can be opened for viewing on any workstation and under any conceivable operating system, as long as Acrobat Reader is installed there, which is to be assumed.

 Let’s take a quick look at the most important PDF settings to make for accurate PDF creation.

 The Adobe PDF Preset menu contains a number of presets for PDF creation.
 The key is to choose the right preset for the intended output path.

 High Quality: If the PDF is to be used for communication with the customer, printability is usually a secondary consideration.
 In this case, I like to use High Quality to create a PDF that is as small as possible – after all, it is to be sent by e-mail.
 High-quality PDFs can be output on a conventional office printer in an attractive quality, but they are not suitable for professional print output.

 Smallest File Size: If the file size of the High Quality PDF exceeds the size allowed by the recipient’s e-mail account, the highly compressive Smallest File Size preset can be used.
 The file size is reduced by reducing the image resolution to just 72 ppi.
 Sufficient for display on the monitor, far too little to achieve an acceptable print result.